 The trainings will also have to comprise a broader range of stakeholders.
 To this end, they should organize systematic orientation activities on the ‘CHT relevant administrative, governance and social and ethnic diversity issues’ for the government officers posted in the CHT by batches of 20-30, and 2-3 times every year.
 The training should also look into including members of the armed forces.

-Letter of Agreement (LoA) management should be reviewed and the current Technical Advisory Committee TAC should be replaced with a Committee, with members comprising of representatives from the RC, MoCHTA, Line Departments and civil society.
+Letter of Agreement (LoA) management should be reviewed and the current Technical Advisory Committee (TAC) should be replaced with a Committee, with members comprising of representatives from the RC, MoCHTA, Line Departments and civil society.

 The LoA Management Unit should be placed within the respective Line Departments with only some key management staff working from the HDCs.
 The LoA management should function under the newly formed Supervisory Committee.